 The Breville has both a fine and a medium setting on its shredding disc.
 This model was very efficient at shredding cheese, leaving almost none stuck between the lid and the shredding disc.
 However, only about 50% of the cheese was shredded, the rest was more crumbled.
 A 2lb block of cheese did fit in the feeding tube without trimming.

 Though it got off to a bit of a rocky start with shredded cheese, the Breville regained some ground and did the second-best job at shredding potatoes.

 It left behind two small slices that were un-shredded and had nice consistent shreds.
 Continuing its upward trend, the Breville tied for the highest score for shredding carrots with the Hamilton Beach Professional 14-Cup.

 The shredded carrots were even, crisp, and didn't clump together and only a small slice of carrot didn't make it through the shredding disc.

 The Breville tied for the second-highest score in our slicing metric with a 7 out of 10.
-We evaluated the quality of the sliced tomatoes, potatoes, and zucchini produced by each machine, as well as the ease of adjusting the slicing disc to determine the rankings, which you can view below.
+We evaluated the quality of the sliced tomatoes, potatoes, and zucchini produced by each machine, as well as the ease of adjusting the slicing disc to determine the rankings.